coursier/coursier/doc/FORMER-README.md

 ## FAQ

-#### Even though the coursier SBT plugin is enabled and some `coursier*` keys can be found from the SBT prompt, dependency resolution seems still to be handled by SBT itself.
+#### Even though the coursier sbt plugin is enabled and some `coursier*` keys can be found from the sbt prompt, dependency resolution seems still to be handled by sbt itself.
 Why?

-Check that the default SBT settings (`sbt.Defaults.defaultSettings`) are not manually added to your project.
+Check that the default sbt settings (`sbt.Defaults.defaultSettings`) are not manually added to your project.
-These define commands that the coursier SBT plugin overrides.
+These define commands that the coursier sbt plugin overrides.
 Adding them again erases these overrides, effectively disabling coursier.

 #### With spark >= 1.5, I get some `NoVerifyError` exceptions related to jboss/netty.
 Why?